-A second systematic importation factor concerns the background of the young person, which includes aspects related to ethnicity, geographical area, (low) socio-economic status, (low) linguistic skills and family situation and a history of violence (Ombudsman for Juveniles and Young people Ireland, 2011, p.
-15; Kinderrechtencommissariaat, 2009; Children's Rights Alliance for England, 2012a, p.
+A second systemic importation factor concerns the background of the young person, which includes aspects related to ethnicity, cultural background, geographical area, (low) socio-economic status, (low) linguistic skills and family situation and a history of violence (Ombudsman for Juveniles and Young people Ireland, 2011, p 15; Kinderrechtencommissariaat, 2009; Children's Rights Alliance for England, 2012a, p.
 6; Schmidt, 2013, p.
-2-4; Neubacher et al, 2011, p.
+2-4; Neubacher et al., 2011, p.
 137).
 This can relate to violence for several reasons.
 With regard to the family situation, it can be defended that having experienced violence in the past can have consequences for the perception of violence later (Children's Rights Alliance for England, 2012a, p.
 6; Schmidt, 2013, p.
 4).
-It has been observed that juveniles tend to bring their street attitudes to the institution as a consequences their background is being reflected in the subculture of the institution (Van der Laan & Eichelsheim, 2013, p.
-426; Neubacher et al, 2011, p.
-137) In addition, conflicts of gangs or neighbourhoods are being solved in prison, this has also been confirmed by the CPT in several Member States (Children's Rights Alliance for England, 2012a, p.
-6; Council of Europe, 2012, p.
+It has been observed that juveniles tend to bring their street attitudes into the institution; as a consequence, their background is reflected in the subculture of the institution (Van der Laan & Eichelsheim, 2013, p.
+426;

+Neubacher et al., 2011, p.
+137) In addition, conflicts of gangs or neighbourhoods may continue in institutions; this has been observed by the CPT in several Member States (Children's Rights Alliance for England, 2012a, p.
+6; Council of Europe, 2012a, p.
 21).

-Almost half of the respondents rated 'background' as a main cause to violence (annex 2, Table 3), e.g. family background, disputes over geographical identity such as rural/urban divide, broken home situations, ethnical reasons (e.g. conflict of identity, migration background, influences of religion), .
-Overall, the results from the survey confirmed that importation factors played an important role in problems with violence in youth institutions.
+Almost half of the respondents rated 'background' as a main cause to violence (annex II, table 3), e.g. family background, disputes over geographical identity such as rural/urban divide, broken home situations, ethnical backgrounds (e.g. conflict of identity, migration background, influences of religion).
+Overall, the results from the survey confirm that importation factors play an important role in problems with violence in youth institutions.